-Letters offering nursery places are sent out the half term before the child is admitted, together with details of our taster sessions and home visits.
-Parents are asked to complete a questionnaire to provide us with information relevant to their child.
+A letter or phone call offering nursery places are sent out the half term before the child is due to start, together with details of our taster sessions and home visits.
+Parents are asked to complete a questionnaire to provide us with information relevant to their child so that we can plan and prepare how best to suit their individual needs.

 At the beginning of the term the child is due to begin his/her nursery placement, the Early Years staff will visit the child in his/her own home.
 This provides an excellent foundation upon which effective Home/School links can be built.
 Throughout the year there are a variety of Parents evenings ranging from whole-school celebrations to informal individual parent meetings.
-Each half term, a Class Newsletter giving information on the curriculum for that period is sent out to parents.
+Each half term, a Class Topic letter giving information on the curriculum for that period is sent out to parents.
 A written report for every child is sent to parents in July.
 Please contact school for further details.